-A careful re-reading of the Myrmidon passage from Brownmiller, with Hayekian lessons in mind, ought to bring out a number of features in her analysis of rape culture that are reminiscent of common characterizations of spontaneous order.
+Given the overwhelmingly positive tone of most of the theoretical employments of "spontaneous order," it may be surprising to realize that a careful re-reading of the Myrmidon passage from Brownmiller, with these Hayekian lessons in mind, clearly brings out a number of features in her analysis of rape culture that are reminiscent of common characterizations of spontaneous order.
 Brownmiller holds that rape culture involves some conscious, centrally-coordinated campaigns - such as the use of rape as a weapon of war in conflicts between male-governed nation-states.
 But her understanding of rape culture crucially depends on the structural effects of widely dispersed actions, which are carried out by a "swarm of men" acting "in anonymity," rather than by governments or organized bodies of men acting on a centrally-directed plan; this ought to suggest a very clear and direct parallel to Hayek's characterizations of spontaneous order as polycentric order, more akin to "organism" than to "organization."
-The undirected but systematic actions of the "swarm" of Myrmidon-rapists
+The undirected but systematic actions of the "swarm" of Myrmidonrapists have profound social effects but, because of their very anonymity, "police-blotter rapists have performed their duty ... so well ... that the true meaning of their act has largely gone unnoticed" (209); just as Hayek characterizes spontaneous orders in such terms as "the unintended and often uncomprehended results of the separate and yet interrelated actions of men [sic] in society."
+Yet there